GajaNen/urgent_triage_rag_assistant/README.md

 ```

 This gives you the API at http://localhost:8000/docs and the dashboard at
 http://localhost:8501.
-See `.env.example` for all supported environment
+See `.env` for all supported environment
 variables.

 To run the pieces manually instead (e.g. for development), see